Skip to main content

 • JavaScript interface with web3.js

-The Rootstock virtual machine is highly compatible with the Ethereum Virtual Machine (EVM).
+• The Rootstock virtual machine (RVM) is highly compatible with the Ethereum Virtual Machine (EVM).
 Approximately annually, the Ethereum community performs a hard fork to add new functionalities to the blockchain.
-The Rootstock community also performs a corresponding hard fork to maintain devoted compatibility with the EVM.
-Additionally, RSKVM offers improved features over EVM, such as bridging with Bitcoin, which can be enjoyed by effecting some changes in a native EVM smart contract source code.
+When these new functionalities align with Rootstock's vision, the community performs a corresponding hard fork to maintain compatibility with the EVM.

-• Rootstock currently supports all the opcodes and precompiles contracts of Ethereum, and therefore, it can support any language that compiles to the EVM.
-This includes Solidity, Julia, and new or experimental programming languages like Vyper.
+Rootstock aims to support all Ethereum's contracts; therefore, it can generally support any language that compiles to the EVM.
+This includes Solidity, Julia, Rust and new or experimental programming languages like Vyper.

-• Since its inception, security and scalability have been, and will continue to be, Rootstock's key competitive advantages.
-With a deep understanding of scalability as a significant obstacle in driving blockchain adoption, The IOVLabs innovation & research team will keep working on efficient solutions that make it seamless to port between the Ethereum and Bitcoin blockchains through the Rootstock network.
-This is what Rootstock aims to be referenced as in terms of smart contracts.
+• Since its inception security and scalability have been, and will continue to be Rootstock's key competitive advantages.
+With a deep understanding of scalability as a significant challenge in driving blockchain adoption, the Rootstock community continuously works to enable higher transaction throughput and reduce transactional costs.

 • How many nodes does a healthy protocol need?

-• Rootstock places a higher value on node diversity and independence than node quantity.
-Even though a few hundred Rootstock nodes can support a global cryptocurrency network now, we prioritize more variety and autonomy among node operators.
+• The Rootstock community values node diversity and independence more than node quantity.
+Even though a few hundred Rootstock nodes can support a global cryptocurrency network now, Rootstock prioritizes more variety and autonomy among node operators.
 That's what decentralization means: don't trust, verify yourself.
-IOVLabs has created incentives for running full nodes and reduced their resource needs with the Unitrie proposal.
-We also have plans for light clients to enable mobile nodes.
-We want the Rootstock network to be secure and scalable in the long run, with both quality and quantity of nodes.
+Rootstock nodes were designed to be lightweight and run to improve decentralization.
+There are community proposals for light clients to enable mobile nodes.
+The goal is to ensure Rootstock remains secure and scalable in the long run with sufficient quality and quantity of nodes.

 Rootstock vs Other Platforms